Amelia5p/travel-planner/README.md

 ### Delete Trip Page

-- The delete trip page is simple and effective, confirming with the user if they would like to delte their trip.
+- The delete trip page is simple and effective, confirming with the user if they would like to delete their trip.

 ![Delete Trip](docs/readme-images/delete-trip.png)